kakram1986/privacy-preserving-federated-learning-cifar10/README.md

 - `results/tables/Evidence_Register.csv` for the permitted use of each evidence source;
 - `results/tables/Manuscript_Claims.csv` for source-to-claim controls;
 - `evidence/limitations/DP2_Evidence_Note.txt` for the DP-2 qualification;
-- `docs/Supporting_Materials.docx` for detailed methodology, validation, figures, and limitations.
+- `docs/Literature` for literature review evidence.

 ## Citation